-The BluRay fans are subsurface fans which look unobtrusive and not out of place as their design is just a simple grill.
+The BluRay systems are subsurface fans which look unobtrusive and not out of place as their design is a simple grille.
 This unit extracts continuously from low to high, causing low level air exchange across your home, providing continuous moisture extraction.
-The fan is buried 20cm into the wall and even though they are always on they are exceptionally quiet.
+The BluRay is positioned 20cm into the wall and even though they are always on they are exceptionally quiet.
 All electronics are hidden in the dead air zone within the wall sleeve, this means when placed in the bathroom it can be placed in electrical zone 1 (directly above the bath or shower).
 For the kitchen a 150 unit is recommended with a 160mm hole and for the bathroom a 100 unit with a 112mm hole.

 Basic Cellar Solution

 For the basement our solution is to have a Dryvent Inline through the wall at one end and a WAD Inline through the wall at the other.
 These would be fitted with a thermal cut out for times of high external temperature humidity.
 The thermal cut out is designed to avoid intake during high humid temperatures in the summer months.
 The system would provide good continuous ventilation to the wet areas and supply air that will provide cross ventilation to lower the humidities.

 The WAD Inline incorporates a 200 watt heater that comes on when the temperature is below 14C.
 Whilst this only tempers the air, it importantly enables the incoming air to be at a lower humidity and ensures the exchanged air can decant excess moisture.
 The extracting unit, the Dryvent Inline, is situated at the opposite end of the room to the WAD Inline.
 By working together